 Security problems, the exchange has been hacked

-There are many negative reviews about GateHub on reddit and xrpcha, people losing XRPs – some in thousands.
-Many users complain of slow or unresponsive customer support, delayed transaction times, slow ID verification, etc. There are even rumours that the exchange has turned into scam.
+There are many negative reviews about GateHub on Reddit and xrpcha, and people losing XRPs – some in thousands.
+Many users complain of slow or unresponsive customer support, delayed transaction times, slow ID verification, etc. There are even rumors that the exchange has turned into a scam.

 For those of you who prefer to trade securely with a licensed entity, a forex broker might be a better choice.
-In most countries, including the UK, regulations of crypto exchanges are still fuzzy, while there are duly licensed forex brokerages that also offer trading in Bitcoin.
+Is GateHub legit?
+In most countries, including the UK, regulations of crypto exchanges are still fuzzy, while there are duly licensed forex brokerages that also offer to trade in Bitcoin.

 - Great location